camlp5/camlp5/README.md

 ## Documentation

 There are two forms of documentation: HTML and RST (ReStructured Text) (for Sphinx).
-We're switching to RST, but for now will maintain both in parallel.
+From this release forward, the Sphinx documentation will be updated and improved; the HTML documentation will soon be removed.

 The directory doc/rst contains the sources of the RST documentation.
 To build it requires:
 *`python3` (tested with version 3.6.9)